For undergrads & prospective students

 FAQ for prospective students

-Natalia is not accepting graduate students for the 2024-25 admissions cycle.
+Natalia is accepting graduate students for the 2026-27 admissions cycle.

 Resources: